Sleep workshops will take place at the North Hampshire Clinic in Basingstoke on the following dates:

 The practise of yoga nidra helped me to find techniques for keeping my mind busy just enough to calm the racing and chattering, allowing me to naturally float into deep and restorative sleep.
 By teaching yoga nidra, I hope to share these techniques with anyone who wants to find head space, who wants to sleep and escape from insomnia in a safe, welcoming and loving-kindness filled environment.
 Or simply just those who want to relax and escape from the stresses of everyday life.

 In my yoga nidra classes, I encourage the practice of pratyahara (Withdrawal of the senses) by turning off the lights, or using eye masks for darkness.
 We reduce touch and feeling by making the body as comfortable as possible using bolsters, pillows and blankets, and thencreating a totally safe, quiet and still space for them to rest.
 The only disctraction during this time is my voice, gently anchoring the awareness and guiding students through the practice.
-I gently talk students into the practice, and then gently bring them back to full consciousness at the end, leaving a lot of time to find full wakefulness after the deep relaxation.
+I gently talk students into the practice.
+You will get at least one hour’s worth of deep restorative rest and sleep alongside the practice.
+We then gently bring you back to full consciousness at the end, leaving a lot of time to find full wakefulness after the deep relaxation.
+And then, you get some tea and cake to restore you fully.